Soimn/Otus/design.md

   - Default function arguments and function overloading are well worth their mental overhead.
-They allow for hiding details which are unimportant in the current context, and they allow for greater flexibility when used in tandem with a well defined common API (e.g. switching storage data structures from a hash map to a bucket array des not require the usage code to change if both containers overload a common set of API functions).
+They allow for hiding details which are unimportant in the current context, and they allow for greater flexibility when used in tandem with a well defined common API (e.g. switching storage data structures from a hash map to a bucket array deos not require the usage code to change if both containers overload a common set of API functions).

   - Operator overloading is overrated, a procedure call is much clearer